 So, if we don’t use our beloved choice boards to assess, then what do we use?
 Well, for my classroom, it’s simple.
 To assess students’ understanding of the text, I use formal assessments and through interactive discussions with the students (a blog on this coming soon).
 To assess the literary term understanding, (and more importantly, their understanding of their operation and connection to the text) I assess using writing prompts (and BONUS!
 This addresses CCSS.ELA-LITERACY.W.9 -grades 6-8-).

 To assess and promote student connection to the text, I use Passion Projects.
 Passion Projects can take on different forms as any internet search of the term would show you.
 I have adapted the project to fit the needs of my own classroom.
-Each of my units revolve around a global issue (check out some novels we use here) and at the end of each, we do SOMETHING to take action to help that global issue.
+Each of my units revolve around a global issue and at the end of each, we do SOMETHING to take action to help that global issue.
 At the end of some, we create a website to educate the public, at the end of others, we collect goods or supplies needed and donate those.
 Sometimes, we write letters to our state representatives or welcome letters to refugees in our communities.
 We have even written and presented legislation to change laws students find unjust.
 At any rate, we do SOMETHING to take action.
 This project is the year-culminating project that allows students to complete their own research, decide on the action they want to take, and the ability to make a move to promote forward motion for our world.
 In short, these projects inspire students to make a change for the better in their world all because of the connections they made in their reading.

 You can find the Passion Project here.